 “We must do better at supporting robust, inclusive country-led processes and investing in and facilitating capacity-building for institutions and individuals.
 We also need to pay more attention to strengthening strategic communications and stakeholder engagement, as well as creating more opportunities for effective cross-country collaborative learning.” —“3 shifts are needed in the global health community”

 We are bringing together a global community of stakeholders committed to improving technical assistance and learning from one another.
-Together, we are building and sharing the coaching approach.

 As a health economist at Results for Development, my team and I support local partners in addressing complex health financing challenges — through the Strategic Purchasing Africa Resource Center (SPARC), the African Collaborative for Health Financing Solutions (ACS), the Health Systems Strengthening Accelerator and the Learning Network for Countries in Transition, among others.
 The ultimate goal of this work is to ensure governments can build and maintain stronger health systems that can provide high-quality health services to each of their citizens; and, in turn, their citizens can access those services at the moment they need them and without financial hardship.